-Homemade Cinnamon Apple Strudel, a delicious made from scratch a pastry dough, then filled with a cinnamon, brown sugar and apple filling.
-Don’t forget to drizzle with a Maple Syrup Glaze.
-Perfect anytime!
+Homemade Cinnamon Apple Strudel, a delicious made from scratch a pastry dough, filled with a cinnamon, brown sugar and apple filling.
+Don’t forget to drizzle with a Maple Syrup Glaze before serving!
+Perfect anytime of the day.

 I buy apples, I buy a lot of apples.
 They are my absolute favourite fruit.
 I love them raw, cooked or even baked, especially in an Apple Strudel.